Zewo/Mapper/README.md

 ### See also
-[Resource][resource-url] by @paulofaria, which provides RESTful resources for Zewo's Router.
+[Resource][resource-url], which provides RESTful resources for Zewo's Router.

 ## Contributing
 **Topo** is in very early stage.
 If you want to contribute or to propose a change - you are very welcome.
 Almost anything can be questioned.
 Open an issue or submit a pull request if you have an idea.